Arnsberg Forest massacre: Excavation

 In 2019, an archaeological study found 50 different artifacts at the site.
 While the Nazis had robbed most of their victims' possessions, they did leave behind materials they considered to be worthless, such as Soviet coins (indicating that many of the victims were Russian), a comb stand, and a harmonica.

 Aftermath

 A few weeks after the massacres, the area around Arnsberg Forest was liberated by American troops, who discovered the first and second graves.
 The Americans heard about the killings from German informers.
 The soldiers, intending for the massacre to be revealed to the public, proceeded to organize the entire local German population (civilians and informers) to view the exhumation of the bodies.

 The third site was not found until 1946, when the British military located it after being told by an informant.
 The grave's bodies were exhumed the next year and placed in the Fulmecke Cemetery in Meschede, which was also where the remains of the other massacres' victims were reburied.

+In 1957, six men were tried by a West German court for the massacre.
+They were Wolfgang Wetzling, Johann Miesel, Ernst Moritz Klönne, Bernhard Anhalt, Helmut Gaedt, and Heinz Zeuner.
+Wetzling was found guilty of manslaughter and sentenced to five years in prison, while Miesel and Klönne were only found guilty of aiding and abetting manslaughter.
+Miesel was released under the Impunity Act of 1954, while Klönne was sentenced to one year and six months in prison.
+The other three men, who were lower-ranking and had been following orders, were acquitted.
+The verdicts were greeted with shock, with Adolf Arndt describing as a "murder of the law."
+After a retrial, Wetzling was resentenced to life in prison for murder, while Miesel and Klönne were sentenced to three and four years in prison, respectively.
+Wetzling was released from prison on 1 March 1974.
+He died in 1989.

 In 2019, a major scientific study analyzing all three sites occurred, resulting in the discovery of over 400 different artifacts by the archaeologists.

+A 53 minute documentary on the event, entitled Nazi Killing Fields and directed by Max Neidlinger, was released in 2023.